 Getting the right attention

-42.1% of marketing departments find discovering the best strategy, channel or offer to entice their target audience a challenge.
-The needs and preferences of our buyers are ever-changing; they consistently evolve depending upon current industry trends and business news, creating a lead generation marketing strategy that keeps up is a true challenge.
+The needs and preferences of our buyers are ever-changing.
+They consistently evolve depending upon current industry trends and business news, which makes creating an outbound lead generation marketing strategy that keeps up a true challenge.

-To combat this, some marketing teams aim to use commonly favoured methods known to bring blanket success, putting out offers that attract many, and using strategies that have proven popular for other businesses.
+To combat this, some marketing teams aim to use commonly favored methods known to bring blanket success, putting out offers that attract many, and using strategies that have proven popular for other businesses.
 The problem is, one size doesn’t fit all, and whilst these options may produce more leads in quantity, their quality will be so low, they’ll be useless to your business.
-If they’re not from the right industries, and don’t match vital ideal buyer criteria, there was no point generating that lead at all; a whopping 50% of leads you currently generate are bad matches for your business!
+If they’re not from the right industries, and don’t match vital ideal buyer criteria, there was no point generating that lead at all.

 Managing warm leads